NSPManager/NSPanelManager-docs/docs/web-interface.md

 Sonoff NSPanel is somewhat limiting there are only predefined pages available.
 Pages are available in variants to displya 4, 8 or 12 entities as displayed below.
 It's possible to change the type of an existing page by pressing the pen-icon in the bottom right of the page.
 To reorder pages simply drag and drop them by the hand-icon in the bottom center of the page you wish to move.
 If you have more than one page avaiable it's also possible to delete a page with all the entities by pressing the cross in the bottom right of the page.

+The entities/scenes that are assigned to each slot in the page can also be moved by draging and dropping them into available slots.
+If an entity/scene is dropped on a slot with an already assigned entity/slot the will swap places.

 <CenteredImage src="/images/doc/entities_page_variants.png" alt="Page variants" figureNumber={5} />

 ### Scenes